Liu Xianbin

-Liu Xianbin (born October 2, 1968), from Suining, Sichuan province, People's Republic of China, is a human rights activist, China Democracy Party organizer, writer and signer of Charter 08.
+Liu Xianbin (born October 2, 1968) is a Chinese human rights activist.
+He was an organizer of China Democracy Party, writer and signer of Charter 08.

 Biography

 Liu Xianbin was born on October 2, 1968, in Suining, Sichuan Province.
 In 1987, he entered the School of Labor and Human Resources at Beijing's Renmin University.
 As he writes in his autobiographical essay "In 1998, influenced by the "liberalization" movement, I lost faith in the rule of the Chinese Communist Party and joined with some others in organizing an anti-communist group and contributed articles to a magazine."

 Tiananmen Square protests

 In May 1989, Liu participated in the pro-democracy demonstrations as well as in student fasts and blocking the movement of military vehicles during the 1989 Tiananmen Square protests in and near Tiananmen Square on June 4.
 By then, Liu was in Sichuan where he participated in the large Chengdu June 4 demonstration.

 Returning to school in Beijing after the 1989 Tiananmen Square protests and massacre, Liu wrote many posters and articles criticizing the repression and agitated for the establishment of a democratic political party in China.
 On April 15, 1991, he was arrested by Beijing Public Security Bureau and sent to Qiucheng prison for his democratic activism and publications.
 On December 28, 1992, Liu was sentenced to two and half years in prison for the crime of "counter revolutionary propaganda and incitement".
 He was released in October 1993.

 In December 1992 the Beijing Intermediate People's Court sentenced Liu Xianbin to 2 years and 6 months of imprisonment for counter-revolutionary propaganda and agitation.
 He was released in October 1993 after completing his sentence.

 After his release, Liu continued his democracy activism.
 In May 1995, he participated with Wang Dan and Liu Xiaobo in a petition drive entitled "Drawing Lessons from Blood and Promoting Democracy and the Rule of Law".
 The police raided his home and detained him again in July of the same year.

 In March 1998, Liu wrote an open letter to the Ninth National People's Congress, demanding that the Chinese government improve human rights conditions and signed the Convention on Human Rights.
 In the same year, a group of dissidents in Zhejiang founded China Democracy Party (CDP).
 Liu arrived in Chongqing to set up the Sichuan branch for CDP.
 On October 15, 1998, Liu Xianbin, She Wanbao and other like-minded people went to Sichuan Bureau of Civil Affairs and registered "the Sichuan Organizing Committee of China Democracy Party".
 Together with She Wanbao and Ouyang Yi, he also established the temporary headquarters of China Human Rights Watch and was appointed the acting director.
 He organized a nationwide rescue effort for Xu Wenli, Qin Yongmin and Wang Youcai.